 Our kids on Little-Land lake.

 Daddy & Ava (spring 2014)

-Our pastures are covered waist high with 30 years worth of fescue, rye and zaorse grasses - happy hunting grounds for local eagles, large packs of coyotes, owls, hawks & the occasional 6-foot rattling snakes; our lakes are loaded with all natural (not stocked) bass, crappie, catfish, and bream.
+Our pastures are covered waist high with 30 years worth of fescue, rye and zaorse grasses - happy hunting grounds for local eagles, large packs of coyotes, owls, hawks & the occasional 6-foot rattling snakes.
+Four spring-fed lakes are loaded with all natural (not stocked) bass, crappie, catfish, and bream.

-Carroll Farms has been blessed to have many different animal friends & interlopers in addition to our native hawks, turkeys, coyotes, eagles, deer, geese, turtles, snakes, flying squirrels, toads, and owls.
-Sometimes it has hard to keep up with whose up to what mischief, where.
-Our newest addition are our new CHICKENS, who lay beautiful blue and green eggs, boss the kitten, and are officially new resident clowns:
+Carroll Farms has been blessed to have many different animal friends & interlopers in addition to our native hawks, turkeys, coyotes, eagles, deer, geese, turtles, flying squirrels, toads, and owls.
+Newest addition are our bossy yard-CHICKENS:

 In addition to the winningest teams in college football, Alabama is famous for her sweet and rich pecans.
 The Carroll Family raises three varieties of pecans, with a uniquely sweet and buttery flavor that emanates from the Camp Hill hills.